 Let’s imagine this.

-Your customers subscribe to your newsletter but only to find zero emails from you.
+Your customers subscribe to your newsletter but only find zero emails from you.

-A few months down the line, out of nowhere (probably after they’ve already forgotten about subscribing to your newsletter ever!), they receive an email regarding your new product.
+A few months later, out of nowhere (probably after they’ve already forgotten about subscribing to your newsletter!), they receive an email regarding your new product.

-Now, this will only add to their frustration, and they might click on “spam” or even worse, unsubscribe to the newsletter.
+This will only add to their frustration, and they might click on “spam” or, even worse, unsubscribe to the newsletter.

 What’s more, this might affect both your overall newsletter statistics and the effectiveness of your email marketing campaign.